Site Statue

 In the 1930s, landscape architects transformed Mason’s Island from neglected, overgrown farmland into Theodore Roosevelt Island, a memorial to America’s 26th president.
 They conceived a “real forest” designed to mimic the natural forest that once cov

-Thomas Jefferson Memorial at Night
+Thomas Jefferson Memorial reflects on Tidal Basin

 Thomas Jefferson Memorial